dr-mod/air-raid-widget-windows/README.md

 ## Installation
 The widget is built on the Rainmeter platform.
 1. Download and install [Rainmeter](https://www.rainmeter.net/) a desktop customization tool.
-2. Download the latest Air Raid Widget from the [release section](https://github.com/dr-mod/air-raid-widget-windows/releases) from the assets *.rmskin
+2. Download the latest Air Raid Widget from the [release section](https://github.com/dr-mod/air-raid-widget-windows/releases) in the assets *.rmskin
 3. If you have Rainmeter installed you could import the widget from its menu or simply by double-clicking on the widget file.